ismatullayevs/rooms/README.md

 python server/main.py
 ```

-Crate .env file with HOST and PORT of your server:
+Create .env file with HOST and PORT of your server:
 ```.env
 HOST="0.0.0.0"
 PORT=8000